 The Hold (2012-) is a first-person 3D puzzle platformer that takes place inside of a massive MC Escher-like ship.
 Users must navigate the absurd space, solve puzzles, shift gravity, and maintain perspective as they try to escape.
 The demo has been shown at the UCLA Game Art Festival at the Hammer Museum, TEDxUSC at the University of Southern California, First Look 2012 at the Directors’ Guild of America, and Game Fest 2012 at Rensselaer Polytechnic Institute, where it won the People’s Choice Award for “Best in Show”.
 More information is available here.

 LL (2012) is a sequence of sixteen epigrams inspired by my cross-country move to Los Angeles, CA. Each epigram is displayed alongside a pair of large L’s, and each takes the “LL” digraph as its subject.
-LL will be published as a chapbook in Fall 2012 by Scharmel Iris Vanity Press.
+LL was published as a chapbook in July 2013 by Scharmel Iris Vanity Press.

 Bullet Hell (2011) is a side-scrolling platform game in which the user controls the movement of a bullet.
 As with games like Canabalt and Robot Unicorn Attack, the object of the game is to prolong gameplay by avoiding collisions with the surrounding environment, and as gameplay progresses the game stage moves faster.
 The game explores the artistic potential of this popular game genre by removing its familiar feedback mechanisms (i.e. score, lives, music, interface), and foregrounding its eternal recurrence and limited control-set within a hellish context.